-Online advertising can be a great method for driving traffic to your website, and leads through your funnel.
-But there’s more to digital ads than paid search, and more to measurement than referrals and conversions.
 If Facebook plays a part in your social media marketing mix, there’s a high probability you’re familiar with their ad platform.
-Typically, due to Facebook’s EdgeRank (now, Story Bumping) algorithm, only a select number of your users will see a post at any given time.
+Thanks to Facebook’s EdgeRank (now, Story Bumping, or whatever you’d like to call it) algorithm, only a small selection of your users will see a post at any given time.
 When you publish a story that starts building great organic engagement, amplifying your exposure to more people becomes the next goal.
 And this is where Facebook ads come in.

 Before I cover that, heed my warning: